HomeWomanism/Feminismfemale health civil rights

 3. Pay Attention to Patterns: One offhand comment might not mean much, but a pattern of dismissive or controlling behavior is a red flag.

-4. Seek Support: Talk to trusted friends or a therapist if you’re unsure about a relationship.
+4. Seek Support: Talk to trusted friends (wisdom preferred) or a therapist if you’re unsure about a relationship.
 Outside perspectives can provide clarity.

 5. Prioritize Your Well-Being: Remember that your happiness and peace of mind should never come second to someone else’s comfort.